 Welcome to today's edition of the Rush 24-7 podcast.

-And welcome to the Rush Limbaugh program here at the EIB network at the Limbaugh Institute for Advanced Conservative Studies, we will advance those studies today, you and I together, in a dramatic uh fashion, we have news breaking on WMD.
+And welcome to the Rush Limbaugh Program here at the EIB Network at the Limbaugh Institute for Advanced Conservative Studies.

 Will you hear this story?

-So we'll talk about that uh today.
+So we'll talk about that today.

-The uh moderates have got my attention.
+The moderates have got my attention.

 What they're moderate about will take more money out of your paycheck, and we'll talk about that today.

-And amazingly, as the world turns, this is like a soap opera in Washington, Woodward of all people.
+And amazingly, as the world turns, this is like a soap opera in Washington, Woodward, of all people, Bob Woodward, may actually now save Libby.

-Scooter Libby might be saved by Bob Woodward, and there's a lot of talk today in Washington, we'll get to that today.
+Scooter Libby might be saved by Bob Woodward, and there's a lot of talk today in Washington.

-Law and order last night, if you saw it, we'll get into that as well.
+Law and Order last night, if you saw it, we'll get into that as well.

-But first an update on Fields versus Palmdale School District.
+But first, an update on Fields versus Palmdale School District.

 We talked about this yesterday, a sex survey given to students at the Palmdale School District as young as six years old.